 While I did use Faithie's recipe as the base for this recipe, I did switch a few things up to make it my own!

 These egg rolls are all vegetables because I am not a fan of meat in my egg rolls.
 These flavors infuse so well together!

 The art of making these egg rolls is in the process of rolling and sealing them up correctly.

-Start by laying out one of your Twin Dragon Egg Roll Wrappers.
+Start by laying out one of your egg roll wrappers.
 We add in about 1/4 cup of mixture.
 You can add in more or less — it's totally up to you, but the fuller you make them, the better they fry up.

 Lay the wrapper facing you in a diagonal shape. add your mixture in the middle and then fold the first diamond edge up over the mixture, almost completely covering it.

 Now, you are going to fold in both side diamonds to create what looks like an envelope.
 From this point, you are going to roll towards the last point making sure to seal everything in.